nstarke/nstarke.github.io/_posts/2025-11-28-universal-denial-of-service.md

 ### Python Implementation of TREE(3)

-If you are interested in seeing how to calculate TREE(3) for educational purposes okly (please do not destroy the universe), here is a small pythn script.
+If you are interested in seeing how to calculate TREE(3) for educational purposes only (please do not destroy the universe), here is a small pythn script.

 ```python
 from __future__ import annotations